fampay-inc/.github/profile/README.md

-# Welcome to Fampay - Trio!
+# Welcome to FamApp - Trio!